SDFIdk/ea-modelling-tools-java/README.md

 # Data Modelling Tools

-Set of tools, written in Java, to support model driven development.
+This project contains a set of tools, written in Java, to support model driven development.

 ## Using the tools